ankita-cmu/Data-viz-finalproject/README.md

 I created a wireframe in Balsamiq with the initial sketches and layout of the project and showed to my interviewees.
 I did not share my project title.
 I wanted them to guess the topic based on my sketches and visuals.
 The idea was for them to guess the topic, suggest improvements, and be my critique.

 Premise /setup:
 Showed a draft presentation of my project visuals and informed that they were looking at my initial sketches of Telling Stories with Data coursework's final project.
+I created a set of seven interview questions.

+ 1. What do you think is the topic of my project?

+ 2. Do you think I should include more history of Google?

+ 3. What other sub-topics could be relevant for this project*

+ 4. Could you please critique my sketches?

+ 5. Do you like the story telling platform that I have chosen?

+ 6. Could you please ctitique the content?

+ 7. Do you have any suggestions for the overall project?

 #### First interviewee - An anonymous friend: